-Laughing gas is one sedation dentistry option Dr. Prajapati may offer to help make you more comfortable during certain procedures.
+Laughing gas is one sedation dentistry option Dr. Prajapati may offer to help make you more comfortable during specific procedures.
 The American Academy of Pediatric Dentistry (AAPD) recognizes oxygen inhalation as a safe and effective technique to reduce anxiety, produce analgesia, and enhance effective communication between a patient and health care provider.

-In some treatments, Dr. Prajapati will use the laughing gas to help calm your child, so it helps to get their wiggles out.
+In some treatments, Dr. Prajapati will use the laughing gas to help calm your child, so it helps get their wiggles out.
 Laughing gas is not intended to put you to sleep.
 Your child will be able to hear and respond to any requests or directions she may have.
-This way she can quickly and safely treat your child.
+This way, she can quickly and safely treat your child.
 Therefore, giving your child a great experience.